yusuf-shahin/Basics-of-react-js/react-fundamentals/README.md

 - in the Book Component destructure id and function
 - invoke the function when user clicks the button, pass the id
 - the goal : you should see the same book in the console

+**Create a function , after click event which gonna show as a specific book item in console**

 ```js
 const BookList = () => {